Personal Loan Monthly Payments Calculator

 Ultimately, it will depend on your financial credentials, especially your credit score.

 Note: Don’t assume that a personal loan with a lower interest rate range is the best.
 Another lender’s rate range may not seem attractive at first, but it may be the one that offers the lower rate based on your particular credit.

 The Importance of Your Credit Score

-Your credit score is essential to all kinds of borrowing, including personal loans.
+Your credit score is essential to all borrowing, including personal loans.

-A higher credit score means you’re more likely to get approved for the personal loan.
+A higher credit score means you’re more likely to get approved for a personal loan.

-Lower interest rates will yield lower monthly payments -- and a lower total cost of borrowing (total interest paid) in general.
+Lower interest rates will yield lower monthly payments -- and a lower cost of borrowing (total interest paid).

-Therefore, it is vital that your credit score is in great shape because it could mean the difference of thousands of dollars.
+Therefore, your credit score must be in great shape because it could mean a difference of thousands of dollars.

 Your FICO score